Patriots out-run Bills in 14-10 win in blustery conditions

-The Patriots leaned heavily on their ground game out-gaining the Bills 229 to 99 in yards rushing, with the cold, windy snowy night negating Allen’s strong-armed passing attack.
+“What a memorable game that will be for me in my career,” center David Andrews said.
+“One, it’s a win.
+Two, I don’t know if I’ve ever played in a game where we’ve thrown the ball three times.
+And I’ve been playing football since I was 6 years old, so that’s 23 years.”

-New England (9-4) won its seventh consecutive game, improved to 6-0 on the road this season and now has a two-win edge over the Bills (7-5) in the AFC East standings.
+New England (9-4) improved to 6-0 on the road this season and now has a two-win edge over the Bills (7-5) in the AFC East standings.

-With the Patriots facing winds gusting up to 40 mph, coach Bill Belichick succeeded on a 2-point conversion, with Brandon Bolden scoring just inside the left pylon.

-The Patriots never trailed with Nick Folk hitting two field goals — both with the wind at his back — from 34 and 41 yards.

 The Bills continued their inconsistencies by losing four of their past seven, and have not won consecutive games since capping a 4-0 run spanning Sept.
 19 to Oct.
 10.